-Although all schools and community centres in Cambodia were forced to close in March 2020 for the duration of the Covid-19 pandemic, and look unlikely to reopen until 2021, Treak Community Centre has continued to offer support to their community in many ways, ranging from online teching and the distribution of work to their school students, to sharing seeds and teaching local people how to grow their own food.
+Although all schools and community centres in Cambodia were forced to close in March 2020 for the duration of the Covid-19 pandemic, and will not fully reopen until 2022, Treak Community Centre has continued to offer support to their community in many ways, ranging from online teaching and the distribution of work to their school students, to sharing seeds and teaching local people how to grow their own food.
 The remote support they received from volunteers proved invaluable and at the request of Treak Community Centre this method of volunteering continued even after the pandemic ended.

 Our local partner in Cambodia says:

 With Covid-19 closing schools and making international travel virtually impossible, the teachers at Treak Community Centre have been trialling online classes for our students in addition to producing and handing out worksheets each week.

 A key component of these activities has been the help we've received from volunteers who have been unable to travel to Cambodia and who have connected with our staff and students through a variety of online platforms.